bbolli/tumblr-utils/tumblr_backup.md

                 custom.css - the CSS customizations
                 avatar.<ext> - your avatar image

-The name of the single post pages is its numeric post id.
+The name of the single post pages is their numeric post id.
 The modification time of the single post pages is set to the post’s timestamp. `tumblr_backup` applies a simple style to the saved pages.
 All generated pages are [HTML5](http://html5.org).